Tax on pensions

 Which? has created a calculator to show you how much tax you'd pay if you took your whole pot, or a chunk of it, as a lump sum.
 Further down, we explain the tax on other income sources in retirement.

 Tax on a pension lump sum

-From age 55, if you have a defined contribution (DC) pension (where you've built up pension savings over your working life), you can take a 25% lump sum tax free; you can take more, but you'll pay income tax on anything above 25%.
-If you leave your pot invested and take out smaller amounts, ad hoc, you'll get 25% of each withdrawal tax free.
-Use our calculator to see the tax you'd pay.
+From age 55, if you have a defined contribution (DC) pension (where you've built up pension savings over your working life), you can take a 25% lump sum tax-free; you can take more, but you'll pay income tax on anything above 25%.
+If you leave your pot invested and take out smaller amounts, ad hoc, you'll get 25% of each withdrawal tax-free.
+Use our calculator to see the tax you would pay.

 Emergency tax on pension withdrawals

 Tax on pension-pot withdrawals will be deducted at source, via the pay-as-you-earn (PAYE) system rather than through a self-assessment tax return.
 In many cases, the scheme provider will need to use an emergency tax code to do this.
 This code assumes you receive the same amount each month – and treats the sum you receive as one twelfth of your annual income.
 More tax than is due could therefore be deducted.
 HMRC will eventually refund the extra, but the process could take months unless you actively claim a refund using the relevant HMRC form - P55, P50Z or P53Z – in which case it should take no more than four weeks.